Three Sisters (agriculture): Yields

 Other scholars have estimated lower average yields of maize.
-Hart and Feranec estimated the yield of Huron agriculture at 8 to 22 bushels per acre (448 to 1232 lb/acre), the higher yields coming from newly cultivated land.
-The Huron lived in Ontario near the northern limit of where agriculture was feasible and had less fertile soils than many other regions.
+Hart and Feranec estimated the yield of Wendat (Huron) agriculture at 8 to 22 bushels per acre (448 to 1232 lb/acre), the higher yields coming from newly cultivated land.
+The Wendat lived in Ontario near the northern limit of where agriculture was feasible and had less fertile soils than many other regions.
 Nevertheless, they produced surpluses for trading with nearby non-agricultural peoples.
-Bruce Trigger estimates that the Hurons required .4 to .8 acre of land under cultivation per capita for their subsistence with more cultivated land required for trade.
+Bruce Trigger estimates that the Wendat required .4 to .8 acre of land under cultivation per capita for their subsistence with more cultivated land required for trade.
 Sissel Schroeder estimates that the average yield of Native American farms in the 19th century was 18.9 bushels per acre (1058 lb/acre), but opines that pre-historic yields might have been as low as 10 bushels per acre (560 lb/acre).
-As the Iroquois and other Native Americans did not plow their land, Mt.
+As the Haudenosaunee and other Native Americans did not plow their land, Mt.
 Pleasant and Burt concluded that their lands retained more organic matter and thus were higher in yields of maize than early Euro-American farms in North America.

 Society and culture

 Maize, beans, and squash, whether grown individually or together, have a very long history in the Americas.

 The process to develop the agricultural knowledge for cultivation took place over a 5,000 to 6,500 year period.
 Squash was domesticated first, with maize second and beans third.
 Squash was first domesticated some 8,000–10,000 years ago.

+The Three Sisters model was not just a means for modeling a specific intercropping practice but has been a significant cultural and spiritual construct for the communities involved.
+The model has been studied and described by scholars in anthropology, history, agriculture, and food studies.